csu-cs/csci-235/docs/style-guide.md

 ```

 ::: tip
-To add a line to Visual Studio Code indicating the 80 character mark, go to **File \> Preferences \> User/Workspace settings** Add this line to your custom settings on the right: `"editor.rulers": [80],`
+To add a line to Visual Studio Code indicating the 80-character mark, go to **File \> Preferences \> User/Workspace settings** Add this line to your custom settings on the right: `"editor.rulers": [80],`
 :::

 ## Variables and Constants